jezzsantos/automate/docs/authoring.md

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are updating a launch point on the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

-- The `--add <COMMANDIDENTIFIERS>` optionally defines the new `;` delimited list of command identifiers (on the target element/collection) or it can be `*` to indicate that you want to add all the commands (on the `--from` element/collection).
+- The `--add <COMMANDIDENTIFIERS>` optionally defines the new `;` delimited list of command identifiers (on the target element/collection) to add, or it can be `*` to indicate that you want to add all the commands (on the `--from` element/collection).
 By using `*` you can update the list to add or remove any commands that have changed.

+- The `--remove <COMMANDIDENTIFIERS>` optionally defines the new `;` delimited list of command identifiers (on the target element/collection) to remove, or it can be `*` to indicate that you want to remove all the commands (on the `--from` element/collection).

 - The `--from` optionally defines another element/collection in the pattern where the commands are located.
 If this is omitted, then it is assumed that the commands exist on the `--aschildof` element/collection.

 - The `--name` optionally defines a new name for the launch point.

+!!! warning
+    You cannot remove all the `<COMMANDIDENTIFIERS>` of a launch point, it must always have at least one.

 !!! example
     Of the pattern, to re-add all commands on the pattern:
     ``` batch
     automate edit update-command-launchpoint "ALaunchPointName" --add "*" --name "ANewLaunchPointName"
+    ```
+    Of the pattern, to clear, and add only specific commands on the pattern:
+    ``` batch
+    automate edit update-command-launchpoint "ALaunchPointName" --remove "*" --add "<ACMDID>" --name "ANewLaunchPointName"
     ```
     Of an element, to re-add all commands from another element:
     ``` batch